Cadence and synchronization limit the accumulation of variance.

 —Don Reinertsen, Principles of Product Development Flow

-Lean-Agile teams function in the ‘safety zone,’ where sufficient uncertainty actually provides the freedom for innovation, while sufficient confidence allows the business to operate.
+Lean-Agile teams function in the safety zone, where sufficient uncertainty actually provides the freedom for innovation, while sufficient confidence allows the business to operate.
 The primary means to achieve this balance is to maintain true knowledge of the current state.
-Cadence, synchronization, and cross-domain planning delivers this information.
+Cadence, synchronization, and cross-domain planning deliver this information.

 - Wait times become predictable.
 If the work you’re waiting for isn’t in this Program Increment (PI) timebox, it likely can be in the next one.

 - Facilitating planning, it enables more efficient use of people and resources.